BenGothard/Toolz/README.md

 python3 -m http.server
 ```

+## Using the Interface

+1. Choose a tool from the drop-down menu on the page.
+2. Enter or paste text into the input box.
+3. Click **Run** to execute the selected agent.
+4. The agent's output will appear below the input field.

 ## Adding Agents

 Agents live in the `agents/` directory and register themselves via `registerAgent` from `js/agent_loader.js`.